FlorisDevreese/Azure-DevOps-Extensions/calculate-extra-azure-devops-variables/README.md

     env:
       SYSTEM_ACCESSTOKEN: $(System.AccessToken) # must provide access to SYSTEM_ACCESSTOKEN

-  - powershell: Write-Host "Use variables like this '$env:EXTRAVARIABLES_ACTIVESPRINT'"
+  - pwsh: 'Write-Host "use it like this: $env:EXTRAVARIABLES_ACTIVESPRINT"'
-    displayName: 'use variable $(EXTRAVARIABLES_ACTIVESPRINT)'
+    displayName: 'or like like this: $(EXTRAVARIABLES_ACTIVESPRINT)'
 ```

 ### Classic build